HichamBI/HichamBI.github.io/_posts/2016-12-27-testing-angular2-with-webpack-mocha-on-browser-and-node.markdown

 Before I wrote this post,
-I've googled to find an existing tutorial doing the same thing and I found a post on [Radzen blog](http://www.radzen.com/blog/testing-angular-webpack-mocha/) that launch tests on Node and it work fine except when I've tried to test a component with an **ngFor** directive, the following error was thrown :
+I've googled to find an existing tutorial doing the same thing and I found a post on [Radzen blog](http://www.radzen.com/blog/testing-angular-webpack-mocha/) that explain how to launch tests on Node and it work fine except when I've tried to test a component with an **ngFor** directive, the following error was thrown :